 - Fixed hand sanitizer dispensers have been mounted throughout the court facility in high traffic areas.
-This includes, but is not limited to: - o Entrances - o Information desks - o Courtrooms - Hand sanitizer stations have been clearly marked, and all court personnel and users are to use hand sanitizer if hand washing is unavailable. - The refilling of fixed hand sanitizer dispensers is the responsibility of local facilities maintenance, wherever possible.
+This includes, but is not limited to: - o Entrances - Information desks - Courtrooms - Hand sanitizer stations have been clearly marked, and all court personnel and users are to use hand sanitizer if hand washing is unavailable. - The refilling of fixed hand sanitizer dispensers is the responsibility of local facilities maintenance, wherever possible.
 If this is not possible, alternative solutions will be determined.